 BACKGROUND:

-In AEL PY’18–’19, TWC contracted three sets of targets to AEL grantees, as awarded under Requests for Proposals 320-18-01, for statewide AEL service delivery.
+In AEL PY’18–’19, TWC contracted three sets of targets to AEL grantees, as awarded under Request for Proposals 320-18-01, for statewide AEL service delivery.
 These targets included participant enrollment targets, Measurable Skill Gains (MSGs), and employment and credential-based exit-based outcomes.
 On July 1, 2019, Year 2 contracts for these AEL statewide grants began, and in July and August 2019, TWC worked with grantees to negotiate the participant enrollment targets for PY’19–’20 using a negotiation tool.

-TWC’s negotiation methodology for the enrollment considered the state fiscal year 2020–2021 Legislative Appropriations Request’s (LAR) assumed case mix of service delivery tiers, each of which has a different cost assumption.
+Initial Program Year 2019–2020 Targets

+On August 27, 2019, TWC’s three-member Commission (Commission) approved the PY’19–’20 AEL Participants Served targets, which include carryforward targets from PY’18–’19, MSG targets, and exit-based outcomes.
+The Commission also approved the renegotiation of enrollment targets during the program year, as appropriate, to account for shifts in demand and program development.

+Renegotiated Program Year 2019–2020 Mid-Year Target

+In February 2020, TWC offered grantees the opportunity to renegotiate PY’19–’20 Participants Served targets conducted in coordination with the grantees.
+This was a new model for AEL performance management, which was designed to be responsive to local needs based on enrollment trends during summer and fall 2020.

+To facilitate the renegotiation, staff developed a tool that allowed grantees to look at their original targets and progress toward those goals.
+The renegotiations used the same service delivery tiers and cost-per assumptions as in the 2021 Legislative Appropriations Request, which was used to determine the original targets.
 Those tiers and cost assumptions include:

 Tier I Basic AEL services at $606 cost-per participant;

-Tier II Intensive AEL services, such as Workplace Literacy, Internationally Trained Professionals, Transition to Reentry and Post Release Services at $1,106 cost-per participant; and
+Tier II Intensive AEL services, such as Workplace Literacy, Internationally Trained Professionals, Transition to Reentry, and Post Release Services at $1,106 cost-per participant; and

 Tier III Integrated Education and Training (IET) services, which include EL Civics IET (also called Integrated EL Civics), at $2,406 cost-per participant.